-To activate background spell checking, invoke Tools > Options, switch to the Language property sheet as shown below, and activate Background spell checking.
-Make sure that the Underline typos in red option is turned on as well.
+To activate background spell checking, invoke Tools > Options, switch to the Language tab as shown below, and enable the Use background spell checking option.

 Presentations now examines the entire document for spelling errors on an ongoing basis.
 It not only recognizes existing spelling errors in the document, but also immediately examines changes and additions to the text for correct spelling.